alexpdp7/alexpdp7/PERSONAL_INFRA.md

 * Integration with FreeIPA is a one-liner
 * It's still used by the Fedora Project infrastructure

-FreeIPA and Ipsilon are running in CentOS 7- I will probably reconsider this stack around 2024 when CentOS gets close to EOL.
+FreeIPA and Ipsilon are running on Rocky Linux 9.

 ## Mail

-All systems are running Postfix configured to send emails through an account on my free G Suite account.
+All systems are running Postfix configured to send emails.
 This way I get notifications on failed cronjobs or automated updates.

 ## TLS

-I set up certificates using certbot-route53 on Ansible playbooks.
+I set up certificates using [mod_md](https://httpd.apache.org/docs/2.4/mod/mod_md.html).
-DNS verification allows me to run TLS on non-reachable hosts.

-I run the playbooks from my workstation periodically to renew certificates.

 ## Monitoring